cypress-io/cypress-documentation/content/api/commands/origin.md

-Before this change, it was possible to write tests such that you could, for example, log in to a CMS in the first test, change some content in the second test, verify the new version is displayed on a different URL in the third, and logout in the fourth.
+Before this change, it was possible to write tests such that you could, for example, log in to a CMS in the first test, change some content in the second test, verify the new version is displayed on a different URL in the third, and log out in the fourth.
 Here's a simplified example of such a test strategy.

 <Badge type="danger">Before</Badge> Multiple small tests against different
 origins